shulai/qonda/docs/guide.rst

     # Using properties from an adapter
     self.mapper.mapFromPropertyList(self.ui, adapter.properties())

+    # Because adapter.properties() can't be used to map the same model
+    # attribute to two different widgets, the newer propertyAliases() method
+    # exists.
+But declaring the attribute twice in the adapter and
+    # setting alias allows resolving the problem.
+    self.adapter = ObjectAdapter(
+        (
+            'date',
+            'amount',
+            ('amount', {'alias': 'amount2'})
+        ),
+        Payment,
+        self.model)
+    self.mapper.mapFromPropertyList(self.ui, adapter.propertyAliases())

+    # If adapter.properties() returns ("date", "amount"), this will map them
+    # to widgets "payment_date" and "payment_amount", setting attribute prefix.
+    self.mapper.mapFromPropertyList(self.ui, adapter.properties(),
+        prefix='payment')

 * Widgets can be mapped with no model assigned, and mappings persists after a call to ``setModel()``
 * ``setModel()`` automatically do ``toFirst()``::